Generic Name: alefacept (a-LEF-a-sept)

 Use alefacept as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Alefacept comes with an additional patient leaflet.
-Read it carefully and reread it each time you get alefacept refilled.
+- Alefacept comes with an extra patient information sheet called a Medication Guide.
+Read it carefully.
+Read it again each time you get alefacept refilled.

-- Alefacept is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using alefacept at home, carefully follow the injection procedures taught to you by your health care provider.
+- Alefacept is usually given as an injection at your doctor's office, hospital, or clinic.
+If you will be using alefacept at home, a health care provider will teach you how to use it.
+Be sure you understand how to use alefacept.
+Follow the procedures you are taught when you use a dose.
+Contact your health care provider if you have any questions.

-- Alefacept is given by vein (intravenously [IV]) once weekly.
+- Alefacept is given by intramuscular (IM) injection once weekly.
 Plan your injection on the same day each week to help you remember to administer it.

 - Do not shake alefacept.
 This will prevent foaming of the medicine.

-- If alefacept contains particles or is discolored, or if the vial is cracked or damaged in any way, do not use it.
+- Alefacept should be clear and colorless to slightly yellow.
+If alefacept contains particles or is discolored, or if the vial is cracked or damaged in any way, do not use it.

-- Use alefacept regularly to receive the most benefit from it.
+- Use alefacept on a regular schedule to get the most benefit from it.

 - If you miss a dose of alefacept, contact your doctor immediately.